CARES Act COVID-19 Emergency Funding Program

 Who can apply for CARES Act funds?

-You must be a degree-seeking student and actively enrolled at Union when you submit your application to be eligible for an award.
+You must be currently enrolled in classes at Union at the time of your application to be eligible for an award.
 You must also have a 2020-2021 FAFSA on file with the Office of Financial Aid.
-Federal guidelines indicate students must have demonstrated eligibility to participate in programs under Section 484 of the Higher Education Act (HEA), which is determined via the FAFSA.
+Federal guidelines indicate students must have demonstrated eligibility to participate in programs under Section 484 of the Higher Education Act (HEA), which is determined via the FAFSA..

 What is the deadline to apply?